konstantin-shinkarenko/unified_sensor/README.md

 |A new video starts in autoplay.	    |An autoplay video ends.|
 |An audio new item starts in playlist.	    |An item ends in playlist.|

+When an actual content player object is available and initialized, invoke the setPlayer() API and pass player object as an argument to allow Conviva SDK to monitor the playback metrics.

+	// Once player is available
+	videoAnalytics.setPlayer(contentPlayer);// for ex: instance of simpleExoplayer

+	// Syntax of the API to report the request of playback initiating the viewers experience. void reportPlaybackRequested(Map<String, Object> contentInfo);

+	// So when user clicks on play, inside the play() function of the video player. videoAnalytics.reportPlaybackRequested(contentInfo);